-Brain injury and nervous system problems can come in many forms.
-Some injuries are permanent, while others can be reversed.
-We follow your child closely and create a custom care plan while in the ICU or hospital and through our follow-up clinic to protect them from more injury and try to help them heal.
+- Brain injury and nervous system problems can come in many forms.
+We create a personalized care plan to protect your child’s brain from more injury and help them heal.

-Our team conducts cutting-edge research and partners with other leading organizations on this topic.
+Our team conducts cutting-edge research and works with other leading organizations to improve neurocritical care for babies and children.
 This includes research on:

 - Brain injuries in children on extracorporeal membrane oxygenation (ECMO)

 - Seizures that last for a long time or happen in clusters (status epilepticus)

 - Treatment of neonatal seizures

 - Long-term outcomes after COVID-19

 - Uses of artificial intelligence (AI) in critical care

 We treat critically ill and injured children with recent serious issues affecting their nervous system.
 We also care for children with neurologic issues related to:

 - When the heart stops beating (cardiac arrest)